Protecting adults from abuse

 Where a crime has been committed or if you're worried about someone's immediate safety, contact the police by dialling 999.

-If your concern is regarding a child, please visit our First Response page for instructions on how to contact the correct team.
+If your concern is regarding a child (someone under the age of 18), please see our First Response page for information on how to contact the right team.

 To report concerns about an adult please:

 *Excludes Bank Holidays